higgsas/higgsas_geo_nodes_manual/docs/source/uv.rst

 UV Mirror
 ************************************************************

-Mirrors UV from one side of the mesh to other
+Mirrors UV in 3d space from one side of the mesh to other

 .. image:: images/uvmirr.JPG